albertogasparin/react-starterkit/README.md

 export default API;
 ```

-Then, import that `API` object in `./api/index.js` and combine those routes with the one already set.
+Then, import that `API` object in `./api/index.js` and combine those routes with the ones already in.